• Skip to primary navigation

 • Some ingredient swaps: spinach can be replaced with kale, almost any white bean will work, and sherry vinegar can be swapped with lemon juice or red wine vinegar.

-• Stir the soup as it simmers.
+• Stir the cannellini bean soup as it simmers.
 If you slightly smash the beans as you stir, the beans will breakdown faster and help thicken the soup.

 🍞Side Suggestions